jeremyKisner/streaming-daemon-generator/docs/CONTRIBUTING.md

 ```

 # Running Locally
 Once complete, this should have uploaded a new audio record to streaming-daemon.
-If not, a local copy should be stored in a local `assets` directory for resending.
+If not, a local copy should be stored in a local `audio` directory for resending.

 ## Running as Script
 1. Run